Sections

 Move away from providing insights that homogenise these voices rather than reflect their diversity by, for example, applying rigorous human rights-based approach (HRBA) to data collection.
 This principle means that no data collection activity should create or reinforce existing discrimination, bias, or stereotypes.

-Principle 4 - Recognise and reflect diversity
+Principle 4 - Strengthen partnerships and use peer networks

 Collaborate with community groups to build trust, deepen engagement and maximise opportunities for engagement in the design and development phases.
 It ensures that voices are heard and play an active role in shaping research, as well as making participants feel valued and comfortable.